 Ecola State Park

-Ecola State Park is located along the Oregon Coast and one of my all-time favorite PNW elopement locations.
+Ecola State Park is located along the Oregon Coast and again, is one of my all-time favorite PNW elopement locations.
 In the summer, this park is busy with bonfires on beaches and hikers on hiking trails.
 However, visit during the off-season and you’ll be amazed at all the beauty this park has to offer.
 In fact, it’s so “Pacific Northwest” that scenes of Twilight were filmed here!
 I mean, how much more PNW can you get than that?

 Mount Rainier National Park